Easterton: Religious sites

 Easterton was anciently a tithing of St Mary's, Market Lavington.

 In 1874 a new ecclesiastical parish was created by combining the tithing with those of Fiddington (transferred from West Lavington) and Eastcott (from Urchfont).

-This was made possible by Rev George Bourdieu Rogers (d.
-1872) of Easterton, who left money and land to the Ecclesiastical Commissioners to endow the new parish, together with his house which he intended to be used as a parsonage.
+This was made possible by Rev George Bourdieu Rogers (died 1872) of Easterton, who left money and land to the Ecclesiastical Commissioners to endow the new parish, together with his house which he intended to be used as a parsonage.
 Louisa Hay, widow of Samuel Hay, of Clyffe Hall, Market Lavington, gave a further £1,500 endowment and undertook to build a church for Easterton.

 The Church of England parish church of St Barnabas was duly built in 1875, in red brick with coloured brick decoration.
 Today the church is part of the benefice of the Lavingtons, Cheverells and Easterton.

 A Wesleyan Methodist chapel was built at Easterton in 1868.
 It was sold and became a private house in 1985.

 Eastcott had a small chapel by 1309, which passed to Edington Priory later in the century.
 The chapel fell into disuse after the 1548 Dissolution and its location is not known.

 Notable buildings

 Eastcott Manor is a Grade II* listed farmhouse of c.
 1600, extended in the later 17th century and in the 18th.
-At Easterton, Kestrels is an early 18th century brick house, also Grade II*.
+At Easterton, Kestrels is an early 18th-century brick house, also Grade II*.

 Wroughton's Folly was a mansion in the far northwest of the parish, close to the modern boundary with Urchfont parish.
 It was built and enlarged by two members of the Wroughton family, Francis and Seymour, between about 1730 and 1780.
 After Seymour's accidental death in 1789 the house was left unoccupied and became a ruin.
 Its foundations, visible in the 19th century, have now disappeared.
 Seymour's ghost remains (according to local legend) recreating along his vanished driveway the furious carriage ride which ended in his death.